 Combine all ingredients & heat until butter is melted.
 Deep fry wings (or chicken pieces) and put into sauce.
 Shake until wings covered with sauce.
 Put wings with sauce in a glass baking dish into oven at 250 degrees F to keep warm until rest are ready.
 If you prepare the sauce ahead of time ane let it sit several hours, the heat soaks out of the crushed chillies and the sauce increases in heat!

-Our latest experiment is in Mediterranean cooking.
-If you like garlic and you like oregano you're sure to love this one, adapted from three recipes I found on the web.
+If you like garlic and you like oregano you're sure to love this Mediterranean dish, adapted from three recipes I found on the web.

 Mix the following ingredients together:

-When all is cooked, de-skewer the chicken and serve.
-Serve pita bread on a plate and add a few tablespoons of tzatziki - a spread made of cucumber, garlic, and yogurt spread.
+When all is cooked, de-skewer the chicken, mix everything together, and serve.
+Serve either on, or in, pita bread on a plate and add a few tablespoons of tzatziki - a spread made of cucumber, garlic, and yogurt spread.
 It tastes better than it sounds and the best brand I've found so far is 'Skotidakis farms' from St. Eugene, Ontario available at Costco.
-On top of the pita and tzatziki add some chicken and vegetables and enjoy!
-You can _try_ to fold it and eat like a sandwich but a knife and fork are considerably neater.

 If you have FRESH oregano available (I do during the summer when I grow it in the backyard) use this instead of dried.
 Strip the leaves from the stems and wash the leaves.
 Chop finely and use like regular oregano